Peking Legation Quarter: World War II

-The people of the Legation Quarter suffered a series of political shocks: the fall of the Qing dynasty in 1911 to Yuan Shikai, the warlord era from his death in 1916 until 1928 when Chiang Kai Shek and the Republic of China army consolidated its rule over China and the growing influence of an increasingly aggressive Japan.
+The people of the Legation Quarter suffered a series of political shocks: the fall of the Qing dynasty in 1911 to Yuan Shikai, the warlord era from his death in 1916 until 1928 when Chiang Kai-shek and the Republic of China army consolidated its rule over China and the growing influence of an increasingly aggressive Japan.
 The capital was moved to Nanjing in 1928 which reduced the political importance of Beijing.
 Beijing (northern capital) became Beiping (northern peace).
 The diplomats in Beiping, enjoying the delights of the Legation Quarter, resisted moving their legations to Nanjing, commuting instead between the two cities, a trip that took days of difficult travel.

 Japan took over the Chinese province of Manchuria in 1931, engaged in a brief war with Chinese forces near Shanghai in 1932, and steadily encroached on the area around Beijing.
 World War II in East Asia properly began on July 7, 1937, when Japanese and Chinese soldiers clashed in the Marco Polo Bridge Incident.
 The Marco Polo Bridge was about 20 km west of the Legation Quarter.
 More fighting ensued and on August 8, the victorious Japanese army marched into Beijing.
 Foreigners observed the fighting outside Beijing from the roof of the Peking Hotel.
 The legations ordered all their citizens to take refuge in the Legation Quarter.
-A "polyglot assortment" of people showed up of "missionaries, Eurasians, Chinese and Russian wives of Americans" and dozens of White Russians at the American Legation, by then called an Embassy.
+A "polyglot assortment" of people showed up of "missionaries, Eurasians, Chinese and Russian wives of Americans" and dozens of White Russians at the American Legation, by then called an embassy.
 The refugees soon returned to their homes as the fighting ceased with the Japanese in firm control.
 The consequence of the Japanese conquest was that foreign residents of the Legation Quarter began to leave China, and the number of legation guards was drawn down.
 The final departure of American Marines from Beijing and northern China was to be December 10, 1941.

 The Japanese attack on Pearl Harbor on December 8, 1941 (Asian time) foiled the planned evacuation.
-The 203 American Marine guards remaining in the Legation Quarter, Tianjin, and Chinwangtao surrendered to the Japanese and became prisoners of war for the remainder of World War II.
-The civilian foreigners remaining in Beijing were relatively undisturbed until February 1943 when they received a letter ordering them to assemble in the (former) American legation to be transported by railroad to Weihsien Civilian Assembly Center, 320 km south of Beijing.
+The 203 American Marine guards remaining in the Legation Quarter, Tianjin, and Qinhuangdao surrendered to the Japanese and became prisoners of war for the remainder of World War II.
+The civilian foreigners remaining in Beijing were relatively undisturbed until February 1943 when they received a letter ordering them to assemble in the (former) American legation to be transported by railroad to Weixian Civilian Assembly Center, 320 km south of Beijing.
 The group, ranging in age from six months to 85 years old and including many missionaries, doctors, scholars, and businessmen, were allowed to take only what they could carry and were marched past Chinese crowds assembled to see the humiliation of the foreigners.
-The foreign population of Beijing was interned in Weihsien until the end of World War II.
+The foreign population of Beijing was interned in Weixian until the end of World War II.